-For this analysis, we utilized an American Society of Testing and Material (ASTM) Tensile Test Bar, shown in Figure 2.
-The dimensions are an overall length of 2.49 inches, a width of 0.41 inches, and a thickness of 0.13 inches.
+For this analysis, we used an American Society of Testing and Material (ASTM) Tensile Test Bar (Figure 2).
+The dimensions are an overall length of 63.25mm, a width of 10.41mm, and a thickness of 3.3mm.

-By nature, plastic is an insulator.
-In a melted or molten state, plastic transfers heat slightly better.
-As it gives up heat, however, its insulation properties increase.
+Plastic is an insulator.
+In a melted state, it transfers heat slightly better, but as it gives up heat, its insulation properties increase.

 The material properties that are used in the equation are: